Trophonius: Cult

 Pausanias, in his account of Boeotia (9.39), relates many details about the cult of Trophonius.
 Whoever desired to consult the oracle would live in a designated house for a period of days, bathing in the River Herkryna (also Erkina), named after his daughter who was a childhood friend of Persephone's, and living on sacrificial meat.
 He would then sacrifice, by day, to a series of gods, including Cronus, Apollo, Zeus the king, Hera the Charioteer, and Demeter-Europa.
 At night, he would cast a ram into a pit sacred to Agamedes, drink from two rivers called Lethe and Mnemosyne, and then descend into a cave.
-Here, most consultees were frightened out of their wits, and forgot the experience entirely upon coming up.
+Here, most worshippers were frightened out of their wits, and forgot the experience entirely upon coming up.

-Afterward, the consultee would be seated upon a chair of Mnemosyne, where the priests of the shrine would record his ravings and compose an oracle out of them.
+Afterward, the worshipper would be seated upon a chair of Mnemosyne, where the priests of the shrine would record his ravings and compose an oracle out of them.